 8. Length of stay is individualized, but we do encourage residents to stay one year for best results.

 9. Residents are required to submit to and pay for random and planned drug and alcohol tests.
 Refusal to take a random or planned drug and alcohol test is considered an admission of using.
 Use of drugs or alcohol will result in immediate dismissal from the program.
 Residents who relapse and wish to return will work with the Rev. Longcrier on a reentry plan.

 10. Residents are expected to keep their housing units clean and share chores with their roommates.

 11. Parents with children are totally responsible for their care and supervision when visiting.

-Counselors from treatment centers, programmers from correctional facilities, and/or should contact Catie Lawson at 828-324-4870 or firstname.lastname@example.org.
-She will work with the application all the way to admission.
+Counselors from treatment centers or programmers from correctional facilities, and/or should contact us vis the “Contact Us” tab at the top of the website.
+Catie Lawson will work with the application all the way to admission.
 We prefer for referrals to come from professionals working with an applicant, someone who has access to the records we will need, particularly documentation of homelessness.
-Individuals who do not have a counselor or programmer may still contact Ms. Lawson and she will determine if the application is appropriate.
-Our admission criteria includes:
+Individuals who do not have a counselor or programmer may still contact Ms. Lawson through the “Contact Us” tab and she will determine if the application is appropriate.
+Our admission criteria include:

 - Documentation of homelessness.

 - Proof of COVID-19 vaccination, or be willing to get vaccinated, prior to entering the program.